jaem-seo/AI_tokamak_control/README.md

 # Note
 - The AI was trained by reinforcement learning; [TD3](https://arxiv.org/abs/1802.09477), [HER](https://arxiv.org/abs/1707.01495) implementation from [Stable Baselines](https://github.com/hill-a/stable-baselines).
-- The tokamak simulation and the plotting possess most of the computation time, and the AI operation control is very fast (real-time capable in experiments).
+- The tokamak simulation possesses most of the computation time, but the AI operation control is actually very fast (real-time capable in experiments).
 - Deployment on the KSTAR PCS control system will require further development.

 # References